lmammino/anobiiwidget/README.txt

   3. Go in your widget panel and place the anobii widget wherever you want
   4. Configure the widget
   5. Well done!
+  6. (Optional) Copy also the `languages` folder if you need to internationalize the plugin
-  6. (Optional) Stylize your widget with some CSS.
+  7. (Optional) Stylize your widget with some CSS.
 You can find inspiration in the `sampleStyle.css` file.

 == Changelog ==